-Public Relations is a high stress job4003446559_2326c2609e_z, as anyone who has worked in the field can testify.
+Public Relations is a high stress job, as anyone who has worked in the field can testify.
 That said, the stress level is known and successful professionals have developed coping mechanisms to deal with the day-to-day madness.
 The stress associated with major crisis communications programs takes thing to an entirely new level that can have serious implications for individual and organizational effectiveness.

 As public relations practitioners we generally look at crisis management and crisis communications from a technical perspective.
 How do we structure our communications, position our clients, manage or control the message and move back to the status quo ante as quickly as possible.
 Our focus is on establishing reputational capital prior to a crisis situation, crisis planning and preparation, media and crisis training, issues monitoring and all of the associated activities and skills in the crisis communications playbook.
 What is often not discussed is the human element to crisis management and commutations.
 The impact that stress has on the communications team, spokespeople and executive management is not usually discussed as part of the crisis planning process.